imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 ## The Processing Phase
-By calling the method process() from the _WorkflowKernel_ the processing phase or a WorkItem is started.
+By calling the method _process()_ from the _WorkflowKernel_ the processing phase for a WorkItem is started.
 During the processing phase the _WorkflowKernel_ loads the assigned BPMN event and triggers all registered plugins to be executed.
 During the processing phase additional BPMN Events can be triggered according to the model definition.
 See the section ['How to model'](../modelling/howto.html) for further details.
-After the processing phase is completed the _WorkflowKernel_ applies the new BPMN Task element to the WorkItem as defined by the process model.
+When the processing phase is completed the _WorkflowKernel_ applies the new BPMN Task element to the workitem as defined by the process model.

 ### Conditional Events